Rogue and Smith Rivers

 The Backstory

-This treasure trove of outstanding scenery, inviting whitewater, ancient forests, rich biodiversity, and thriving fisheries has come under attack in recent years as mining companies have submitted plans strip mine and drill on dozens of sites previously recommended as federal Wilderness or Roadless Areas.
+This treasure trove of outstanding scenery, inviting whitewater, ancient forests, rich biodiversity, and thriving fisheries has come under attack in recent years as mining companies have submitted plans to strip mine and drill on dozens of sites previously recommended as federal Wilderness or Roadless Areas.

 The Rogue and Smith rivers were listed among America’s Most Endangered Rivers® in 2015 after nickel strip mining was proposed in the headwaters of Hunter Creek and the Pistol River, along the Wild Rivers Coast between the Rogue and Smith river watersheds.
 Hunter Creek and North Fork Pistol River are known for their strong native salmon and steelhead runs, designated Botanical Areas, and two BLM Areas of Critical Environmental Concern.
 The collection of rivers is prized by boaters, botanists, anglers, and local communities.